 The 128 kHz internal oscillator is a low power oscillator providing a clock of 128 kHz.
-The frequency depends on supply voltage, temperature and patch variations.
-This clock may be selected as the system clock by programming the CKSEL Fuses to "11".
+The frequency is nominal at 3V and 25°C. This clock may be select as the system clock by programming the CKSEL Fuses to "11" as shown in Table 6-5.